Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 3

 Endorsements or nominations shall be made from the Convention floor by delegates at a convention.
-All balloting shall be done by county roll-call vote of delegates.

 ### Section 4